nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## 6. Credits

-We are grateful to Professor Damith Chatura Rajapakse and his team of highly dedicated tutors and project mentors, for giving us this opportunity to develop this product and for guiding us along the way.
+&nbsp;&nbsp;&nbsp;&nbsp;We are grateful to Professor Damith Chatura Rajapakse and his team of highly dedicated tutors and project mentors, for giving us this opportunity to develop this product and for guiding us along the way.

 &nbsp;&nbsp;&nbsp;&nbsp;<b>6.1 Source Code</b>
 We would like to acknowledge the original source of our code, i.e., the sample Address Book project created by the se-edu initiative at  https://github.com/se-edu/ .